manthanank/learn-angular/README.md

 ## View Encapsulation

-View Encapsulation is a feature of Angular that allows you to control how styles are applied to components.
-By default, Angular uses Emulated View Encapsulation, which means that styles are scoped to the component and do not affect other components.
+Controls how styles are applied to components.
+By default, Angular uses Emulated View Encapsulation, scoping styles to the component.

 ### Emulated View Encapsulation

-Emulated View Encapsulation is the default mode in Angular.
-In this mode, Angular emulates the shadow DOM to apply styles to components.
-This means that styles are scoped to the component and do not affect other components.
+Default mode in Angular, emulating shadow DOM to scope styles to the component.

 ```typescript
 import { Component, ViewEncapsulation } from '@angular/core';